waxs/needle/README.md

 console.log(result);
 ```

-### Calculate
+#### Sum
 To quickly sum a total amount of values use the `sum()` method and give it a key to select a value from the
 manipulated array.
 The function will return the total value of all (leftover) items within the array.
-For example.

-#### Sum
 The example as shown below, based on the data object as present in the first example will result in 101.

 ```javascript
 const result = needle